The Best Plants to Grow in the AeroGarden

 I have the older version of the AeroGarden Bounty.
 I think this is a good, moderately priced model that is worth the electricity it uses for the amount of pod spaces it has.

-The AeroGarden Harvest is a slightly smaller (6 pods) version that is a little bit more budget friendly.
+The AeroGarden Harvest is a slightly smaller (6 pods) version that is a little bit more budget-friendly.

-The AeroGarden Farm is the largest system that they have and while it’s much higher priced than the countertop AeroGarden models, might be a good fit for you if you cannot have an outdoor garden at all.
+The AeroGarden Farm is the largest system that they have and while it’s much higher priced than the countertop AeroGarden models, it might be a good fit for you if you cannot have an outdoor garden at all.

 For someone who really doesn’t care much for electronics in my kitchen and generally avoids those kinds of purchases, I have to say that I’ve truly loved having my AeroGarden around for the past 10 years.
 It’s sat faithfully on my countertop through winters in our various homes and even in our RVs.